thisrohangupta/changelog/terraform-provider/terraform_onboarding.md

 ## Onboarding a Service

 For onboarding a Service onto Harness you will need to use the [Harness Terraform Resource](https://registry.terraform.io/providers/harness/harness/latest/docs/resources/platform_service).
+In Harness, you can create a [service](https://developer.harness.io/docs/continuous-delivery/onboard-cd/cd-concepts/services-and-environments-overview/) at the project, organization or account level.

 Your will need to create this YAML and store it in your Github Repository.